openstack/governance/goals/index.rst

 Community goals
 ===============

-It's not required to define community goals for each release cycle.
-The TC can decide to not set any actionable community-wide goal for a release cycle, leaving the projects to focus on whatever is most important in their scope.
+It's not required to define community goals every time.
+The TC can decide to not set any actionable community-wide goal for a specific release/time, leaving the projects to focus on whatever is most important in their scope.

 .. toctree::
    :maxdepth: 3